nodogsplash/nodogsplash/docs/source/fas.rst

 Running FAS on your Nodogsplash router
 **************************************

+FAS has been tested using uhttpd, lighttpd, ngnix, apache and libmicrohttpd.

+**Running on OpenWrt with uhttpd/PHP**:

-A FAS service will run quite well on uhttpd (the web server that serves Luci) on an OpenWrt supported device with 8MB flash and 32MB ram but shortage of ram may well be an issue if more than two or three clients log in at the same time.
+A FAS service may run quite well on uhttpd (the web server that serves Luci) on an OpenWrt supported device with 8MB flash and 32MB ram but shortage of ram will be an issue if more than two or three clients log in at the same time.

 For this reason a device with a minimum of 8MB flash and 64MB ram is recommended.

-**Running on uhttpd with PHP**:

-Although port 80 is the default for uhttpd, it is reserved for Captive Portal Detection so cannot be used for FAS. uhttpd can however be configured to operate on more than one port.
+*Although port 80 is the default for uhttpd, it is reserved for Captive Portal Detection so cannot be used for FAS. uhttpd can however be configured to operate on more than one port.*

 We will use port 2080 in this example.

- Install the modules php7 and php7-cgi on OpenWrt for a simple example.
+ Install the module php7-cgi.
 Further modules may be required depending on your requirements.

 To enable FAS with php in uhttpd you must add the lines: